-5.1 TfL will consider one or more of the criteria below, when making a decision to prosecute:-

-- (a) Where the offence was avoidable on the part of the utility company or its agents or where the utility company has shown disregard for regulation and legislation - (b) Where the offence has caused or could have caused health and safety issues to the person using the TLRN or the site operatives themselves - (c) Where the offence has caused or could have caused avoidable traffic disruption on the TLRN or adjacent road - (d) Where the offence has caused or may cause substantial damage to TfL assets - (e) Where the utility company has failed to discharge the offence by way of a FPN issued for that purpose and within the statutory time limit. - (f) Failure to heed to a previous Non-Statutory Warning Letter about other failures to comply with the legislation, regulations or the associated Codes of Practice.
+- 5.ITfL will consider one or more of the criteria below, when making a decision to prosecute:- - (a) Where the offence was avoidable on the part of the utility company or its agents or where the utility company has shown disregard for regulation and legislation - (b) Where the offence has caused or could have caused health and safety issues to the person using the TLRN or the site operatives themselves - (c) Where the offence has caused or could have caused avoidable traffic disruption on the TLRN or adjacent road - (d) Where the offence has caused or may cause substantial damage to TfL assets - (e) Where the utility company has failed to discharge the offence by way of a FPN issued for that purpose and within the statutory time limit - (f) Failure to heed to a previous Non-Statutory Warning Letter about other failures to comply with the legislation, regulations or the associated Codes of Practice

-5.2 In all other cases TfL will consider issuing a FPN
+5.2 In all other appropriate cases TfL will consider giving a FPN

-- 5.3 TfL will have regard to the following factors against prosecution: - (a) Insufficient evidence. - (b) Where it appears that, in TfL's opinion, there has been a genuine mistake of fact - (c) Where, owing to circumstances beyond the offender's control, commission of the offence was unavoidable. - (d) Where there is no realistic prospect of conviction. - (e) Where, representation made following the issue of a FPN has been accepted by TfL. - 5.4 TfL will have regard to the following factors in the decision to discontinue proceedings: - (a) New evidence not previously available to TfL that undermines the original enforcement decision - (b) It becomes evident that there is insufficient evidence to proceed with the enforcement action. - (c) Where the continuance of proceedings is likely to lead to an abuse of the process of the courts. - (d) Where continued enforcement is likely to be deemed malicious or prejudicial to TfL's interest. - (e) Where the Head of Planned Interventions or the Operational Analysis Manager takes the decision to discontinue proceedings due to exceptional circumstances or to withdraw a FPN in accordance with both sets of 2007 Regulations.
+- 5.3 TfL will have regard to the following factors against prosecution:- - (a) Insufficient evidence - (b) Where it appears that, in TfL's opinion, there has been a genuine mistake of fact - (c) Where, owing to circumstances beyond the offender's control, commission of the offence was unavoidable - (d) Where there is no realistic prospect of conviction - (e) Where representation made following the issue of a FPN has been accepted by TfL - 5.4 TfL will have regard to the following factors in the decision to discontinue proceedings:- - (a) New evidence not previously available to TfL that undermines the original enforcement decision - (b) It becomes evident that there is insufficient evidence to proceed with the enforcement action - (c) Where the continuance of proceedings is likely to lead to an abuse of the process of the courts - (d) Where continued enforcement is likely to be deemed malicious or prejudicial to TfL's interest - (e) Where the Network Regulation Manager or the Works Compliance Manager takes the decision to discontinue proceedings due to exceptional circumstances or to withdraw a FPN in accordance with the 2007 & 2015 Regulations (as amended)

-Where the proceedings are ceased due to (e) above, the Head of Planned Interventions or the Operational Analysis Manager may set the terms and conditions for such withdrawal.
+Where the proceedings are ceased due to (e) above, the Network Regulation Manager or the Works Compliance Manager may set the terms and conditions for such withdrawal.

-What constitutes 'exceptional circumstances' will be determined on the facts of individual cases and the decision to discontinue a case can only be taken by the Head of Planned Interventions or the Operational Analysis Manager.
+What constitutes 'exceptional circumstances' will be determined on the facts of individual cases and the decision to discontinue a case can only be taken by the Network Regulation Manager or the Works Compliance Manager.